Gradient Descent Provably Solves Nonlinear Tomographic Reconstruction: Discussion

 \section{Discussion}

-In this paper, we consider the CT reconstruction problem from raw nonlinear measurements of the form $y_i = 1 - e^{-\ab_i^T\x}$ for a signal $\x$ and random measurement weights $\ab_i$.
-Although this nonlinear measurement model can be easily transformed into a linear model via a logarithmic preprocessing step $\hat y_i = -\ln(1 - y_i) = \ab_i^T\x$, and this transformation is common practice in clinical CT reconstruction, the logarithm is numerically unstable when the measurements approach unity.
+In this paper, we consider the CT reconstruction problem from raw nonlinear measurements of the form $y_i = 1 - e^{-\ab_i^\top\x}$ for a signal $\x$ and random measurement weights $\ab_i$.
+Although this nonlinear measurement model can be easily transformed into a linear model via a logarithmic preprocessing step $\hat y_i = -\ln(1 - y_i) = \ab_i^\top\x$, and this transformation is common practice in clinical CT reconstruction, the logarithm is numerically unstable when the measurements approach unity.
 This occurs frequently in practice, notably when the signal $\x$ contains metal and especially for low-dose CT scanners that reduce radiation exposure.
 In this setting, traditional linear reconstruction methods tend to produce ``metal artifacts'' such as streaks around metal implants.
 Reconstruction directly through the raw nonlinear measurements avoids this numerically unstable preprocessing, in exchange for solving a nonconvex nonlinear least squares objective instead of convex linear least squares.

 We prove that gradient descent finds the global optimum in CT reconstruction from raw nonlinear measurements, recovering exactly the true signal $\x$ despite the nonconvex optimization.
 Moreover, it converges at a geometric rate, which is considered fast even for convex optimization.
 This nonconvex optimization requires order $n$ measurements, where $n$ is the dimension of the unknown signal, the same order sample complexity as if we had reconstructed through a linear forward model.

-We also extend our theoretical results to the compressive sensing setting, in which prior structural knowledge of the signal $\x$, enforced through a regularizer, allows for reconstruction with far fewer measurements than the dimension of the signal.
+We also extend our theoretical results to the compressive sensing setting, in which prior structural knowledge of the signal $\x$, enforced through a regularizer, allows for reconstruction with far fewer measurements than $n$.
 Our results in this setting again parallel standard results from the linear reconstruction problem, even though we consider a nonlinear forward model and optimize a nonconvex formulation.

-We also compare linearized and nonlinear CT reconstruction experimentally in the setting of 3D cone-beam CT, using both a synthetic 3D Shepp-Logan phantom for which we know the ground truth volume as well as a real human skull phantom with metal dental crowns.
-In both cases, we find that nonlinear reconstruction reduces metal artifacts compared to linearized reconstruction, whether that linearized reconstruction is done by gradient descent or a commercial algorithm.